jianli-2089/jianli-2089.github.io/_pages/about.md

 Research Memberships
 ------
  - Ph.D, SENS i-Lab, Department of Architecture and Industrial Design, University of Campania "Luigi Vanvitelli"
- - Researcher, iLLAB, Department of Architecture, Harbin Institute of Technology-Shenzhen

 For more info
 ------